mammykins/piggyBac-data/README.md

 # piggyBac-data
-Supplementary information to a paper in development, including data used in a meta-analysis of the literature and a comprehensive data set from a leading biotechnology company.
+Supplementary information to a published paper, including data used in a meta-analysis of the literature and a comprehensive data set from a leading biotechnology company.

 ## Codebook
 Codebook prepared by Matthew Gregory to compliment uploaded data as part of an attempt to make available data used in a paper submitted to the Journal of Insect Molecular Biology.